davidppenny/Detecting-Fake-Amazon-Reviews/README.md

 # Detecting Falsified Reviews

 <b>Problem Statement:<b>
 - Users turn to reviews to inform their purchase decisions.
 However, is each review authentic?
 If you have spent any time on the internet these days, you may know by now that not everything is true.
-In fact according to [Greg Sterling in an atricle for Marketing Land](https://marketingland.com/study-finds-61-percent-of-electronics-reviews-on-amazon-are-fake-254055#:~:text=Study%20finds%2061%20percent%20of%20electronics%20reviews%20on%20Amazon%20are%20'fake',-The%20problem%20appears), <b>up to 61% of reviews on Amazon are fake!<b>
+In fact, according to [Greg Sterling in an atricle for Marketing Land](https://marketingland.com/study-finds-61-percent-of-electronics-reviews-on-amazon-are-fake-254055#:~:text=Study%20finds%2061%20percent%20of%20electronics%20reviews%20on%20Amazon%20are%20'fake',-The%20problem%20appears), <b>up to 61% of reviews on Amazon are fake!<b>

 <b>Project Goal<b>